deep-dive-studios/swarm/README.md

 ## Motivation

-Rust learning and game developmant are fun!
+Rust learning and game development are fun!

 ## Usage